Apollo

 Another brilliant waterfront camp near Brisbane is Captain Logan, which straddles the serene waters of Lake Wivenhoe.
 Spectacular views (especially at sunset), friendly roos, and vibrant squawking birdlife make it a special place to stay.

-Price: From $30 per site per night
+Price: From $37 per site per night

-Main amenities: toilets, showers, potable water, bins, fire pits, bbq
+Main amenities: toilets, showers, potable water, bins, fire pits, BBQ

 Cedar Grove Camping, Gympie

-Price: From $7.50 per night
+Price: From $7.50 per person per night

 Main amenities: toilets, non-potable water